Transportation: Flights/ Private Cars or Tourist Bus

 Includes: Accommodation, guide and porters

-This is an abbreviation of Guide Accommodation and Porters (GAP).
 This option of the trek is for those who want basic support from us.
 This is the most economic way to do trekking in Nepal.
 We provide an English speaking local Sherpa guide, book and pay for the accommodation in local lodges during trek and arrange required porters.
 Trekkers pay for meals directly to the local lodge owner.
-Expect to spend around 2000-2500 Rupees a day for food.
+Expect to spend around $20-$25 a day for food.
 Guide, accommodation and porters are covered in the price.

 2) Camping trek